 returned to 5 RAR at Holsworthy.
 I saw the fourth one in

 The Owen Sub Machine Carbine (OMC)

-Only had a short life in Vietnam.
-They were carried by
+a short life in Vietnam.
+They were carried by Platoon

-among others.
+others.
 They remained with us until October 1966.
+There

 ammunition that failed.
 I think there were several